 This distinction is critical because it determines whether you can depreciate your assets and deduct expenses.
 To claim these benefits, you need to prove you’re a legitimate business, not just pursuing a passion.
 This means keeping your personal and business finances separate and maintaining professional records.
 Proper business accounting and management is the best way to establish your credibility and stay compliant.

-Myth: Forgetting About Bonus Depreciation
+Myth: Bonus Depreciation Is Too Complicated

 This is a big one.
 Many photographers miss out on a powerful tax-saving tool: bonus depreciation.
 Instead of spreading out the deduction for a new piece of gear over several years, bonus depreciation allows you to deduct a large percentage of the cost in the very first year you use it.
 This can significantly lower your taxable income right away, freeing up cash flow that you can reinvest in your business.